joergbuchwald/joss_ogs6py_VTUinterface/paper/paper.md

 # Applications

-Both introduced packages are with 1-2 years of age relatively new.
+Both introduced packages are relatively new, being only 1 to 2 years old.
 However, the adoption process in the OpenGeoSys community is gearing up.
 E.g., a [YouTube video](https://www.youtube.com/watch?v=eihNKjK-I-s) was published explaining their use; both tools are also used for teaching at the TU Bergakademie Freiberg and they were also extensively utilized in two recent peer-reviewed publications [@buchwald2021improved; @Buchwald2020].

 # Acknowledgements